mauromsl/NGLP-Analytics/README.md

 * The JSON API
 * at /search (http://localhost:8000/search) is a demo instance of `edges` with a search interface over the whole index.
+* /g001 and /g014 are reports configured with d3 charts in `edges`.

 TODO - make instruction writing more gooder.